charisearter/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+Q1.
+Differences between using sessions or JSON Web Tokens for authentication.

+A1.
+Sessions are stored in the server’s memory on a cookie to verify the user and JSON web tokens are stateless and has a secret.
+It is created when the user logs in and the server looks for the JWT header to validate the request form the user.

-2. What does `bcrypt` do to help us store passwords in a secure manner.
+Q2.
+What does bcrypt do to help us store passwords in a secure manner?

+A2.
+It incorporates a salt to block rainbow table attacks.
+It takes the password and hashes it to a string that can’t be reversed back into the user’s password.

-3. How are unit tests different from integration and end-to-end testing.
+Q3.
+How are unit tests different from integration and end-to-end testing?

+A3.
+Unit tests only test the functionality of on unit of code to see if it works (ex.
+One function).
+Integration tests how multiple units work together in the code and End-to-end test how the user would interact with the code.

-4. How _Test Driven Development_ changes the way we write applications and tests.
+Q4.
+How Test Driven Development changes the way we write applications and tests?

+A4.
+We write the tests before we write the code.
+The tests fail before the code is written making in more efficient because there is no need to rewrite codes for tests, fewer bugs and better organized.
+It’s good for testing units of code.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.